MBoegers/migrate-testngtojupiter-rewrite/README.md

-# Migrate Test NG to JUnit Juniper
+# Migrate Test NG to JUnit Jupiter

-This project assembles [Open Rewrite](https://docs.openrewrite.org/) Recipes to migrate unit tests suites from [TestNG](https://github.com/testng-team/testng) to [JUnit Juniper](https://github.com/junit-team/junit5).
+This project assembles [Open Rewrite](https://docs.openrewrite.org/) Recipes to migrate unit tests suites from [TestNG](https://github.com/testng-team/testng) to [JUnit Jupiter](https://github.com/junit-team/junit5).

 > [!NOTE]
 > For the authors it is very important to state: Using TestNG is perfectly fine!